 - A. Anniversary Date: An employee may have as many as two "anniversary dates" while employed with the Municipality which are defined within this section as initial hire date and current position hire date.
-Both dates will be the same if the employee has not changed positions and has had no break in service. - B. At-Will Employment: An employment relationship where the employee or the employer may terminate the employment relationship at any time for any reason with or without notice except for an unlawful reason. - C. Annual or Year: Calendar year unless otherwise specified in the Personnel Policies Handbook provisions. - D. Business Day(s): The business day(s) of the Municipality's principal offices at 100 Lincoln Street, which is 8:00 a.m. to 5:00 p.m., excluding weekends and Municipal holidays. - E. Call-out: When an off-duty employee is called to report back to work by their supervisor or dispatcher.
-This usually happens due to unforeseen circumstances or emergencies. - F. Current Position Hire Date: The date the employee was hired into their current position after a promotion, transfer, or other change in position based on consecutive service with the Municipality. - G. Dangerous weapons: Firearms, explosives, knives, and other weapons that might be considered dangerous or that could cause harm. - H. Day: A calendar day composed of twenty-four (24) hours, beginning at 12:00 a.m. and ending at 11:59 p.m. on the same day, unless otherwise specified in this handbook. - I. Demotion: A change in job which results in reduced responsibilities and a reduction in pay and/or decrease in pay grade. - J. Discipline: An employment action taken by a supervisor for the purpose of improving a subordinate employee's job performance or correcting a subordinate employee's bad behavior or conduct. - K. Exempt Employee: Employee who is not eligible for overtime pay. - L. Holiday: Each day listed as a holiday in the Personnel Policies Handbook consists of a twenty-four (24) hour time period, beginning at 12:00 a.m. and ending 11:59 p.m. on the day of the holiday. - M. Initial Hire Date: The date of hire based on consecutive service with the Municipality.
-This date is used for a variety of benefits or rights such as vacation accrual and retirement benefits. - N. Intoxicants: A substance that temporarily diminishes a person's control over mental or physical powers, including alcohol, certain medications, marijuana, controlled substances under AS 11.71, and any hazardous volatile material or substance misused by inhaling its vapors. - O. Includes or Including: Shall be construed as though followed by the phrase, "but not limited to." - P. Municipal property: All Municipally owned or leased buildings and surrounding areas such as sidewalks, walkways, driveways and parking lots under the company's ownership or control.
-This policy applies to all Municipal-owned or leased vehicles and all vehicles that come onto Municipal property. - Q. Non-exempt Employee: Employee who is eligible for overtime pay. - R. Pay Day: Municipal employees are paid every other week by direct deposit.
+Both dates will be the same if the employee has not changed positions and has had no break in service. - B. At-Will Employment: An employment relationship where the employee or the employer may terminate the employment relationship at any time for any reason with or without notice except for an unlawful reason. - C. Annual or Year: Calendar year unless otherwise specified in the Personnel Policies Handbook provisions. - D. Budget Time: The period each year generally between January and June between the Municipal Administrator's proposal of an annual budget for the Municipality and the Assembly's adoption of an annual budget. - E. Business Day(s): The business day(s) of the Municipality's principal offices at 100 Lincoln Street, which is 8:00 a.m. to 5:00 p.m., excluding weekends and Municipal holidays. - F. Call-out: When an off-duty employee is called to report back to work by their supervisor or dispatcher.
+This usually happens due to unforeseen circumstances or emergencies. - G. Current Position Hire Date: The date the employee was hired into their current position after a promotion, transfer, or other change in position based on consecutive service with the Municipality. - H. Dangerous weapons: Firearms, explosives, knives, and other weapons that might be considered dangerous or that could cause harm. - I. Day: A calendar day composed of twenty-four (24) hours, beginning at 12:00 a.m. and ending at 11:59 p.m. on the same day, unless otherwise specified in this handbook. - J. Demotion: A change in job which results in reduced responsibilities and a reduction in pay and/or decrease in pay grade. - K. Discipline: An employment action taken by a supervisor for the purpose of improving a subordinate employee's job performance or correcting a subordinate employee's bad behavior or conduct. - L. Employee Assistance Program: A group of services provided to help employees deal with personal problems affecting their job performance by offering early intervention and treatment. - M. Exempt Employee: Employee who is not eligible for overtime pay. - N. Holiday: Each day listed as a holiday in the Personnel Policies Handbook consists of a twenty-four (24) hour time period, beginning at 12:00 a.m. and ending 11:59 p.m. on the day of the holiday. - O. Initial Hire Date: The date of hire based on consecutive service with the Municipality.
+This date is used for a variety of benefits or rights such as vacation accrual and retirement benefits. - P. Intoxicants: A substance that temporarily diminishes a person's control over mental or physical powers, including alcohol, certain medications, marijuana, controlled substances under AS 11.71, and any hazardous volatile material or substance misused by inhaling its vapors. - Q. Includes or Including: Shall be construed as though followed by the phrase, "but not limited to." - R. Municipal property: All Municipally owned or leased buildings and surrounding areas such as sidewalks, walkways, driveways and parking lots under the company's ownership or control.
+This policy applies to all Municipal-owned or leased vehicles and all vehicles that come onto Municipal property.

 City and Borough of Sitka

 Personnel Policies Handbook Effective

-Page 9 of 57
+Page 9 of 58